christopherseaman/nix/home-manager/docker/dockerfile-comparison.md

 3. **Selective Tool Installation**: Review if all tools are necessary.
 For example:
    - Do you need both fish and bash configurations?
    - Could you use a lighter alternative to Neovim if you don't need all its features?
+   - Use ruff instead of multiple Python tools (black, flake8, etc.) since it can handle both linting and formatting

 4. **Compressed Binaries**: For larger tools, consider using tools like UPX to compress binaries further.